 Sure, I am not going to push you.
 Although experience tells me that when people don’t get at least a few of those, they regret it later on.
 I know you don’t want to spend time away from your guests, and would rather enjoy a glass of champagne and some appetizers, and you should, but take a few minutes to get some natural, non-posed, spontaneous couple pictures of just the two of you.
 It’ll be fun, I promise!

 Regarding group pictures, you don’t need to do 50 groups, but do a few with at least the bride, groom and parents, witnesses, siblings, grand-parents.
 You can make these fun too: make funny faces, use props, have all the guys pick up the bride…

 What equipment do you use?
 Do you have a backup camera?

 I shoot with a Canon 5D Mark IV and a Canon 6D Mark II, various Canon lenses (zoom and prime from 24mm to 200mm) and cobra external flashes.
 I use both cameras alternatively, with different lenses that allow me to switch from wide angles to close-ups very quickly.

 Since I have two cameras, I always have one to save the day in case of equipment malfunction, but that has never happened to me in the many years I’ve worked as a professional photographer 🙂

 Can we get unedited images?

 I consider my work to be unfinished if I deliver unedited images.
 I spend a lot of time color-correcting and enhancing each picture to perfection, so no, I do not deliver unedited shots, sorry.

 Can you travel to shoot our wedding?
 How much will it cost?

 I love to travel and I happily do when I can for work, especially for weddings or love sessions.
 In addition to Provence and Paris, I travel within France and even abroad for weddings and lifestyle sessions.
-Traveling costs (transportation + accommodation) are additional to the chosen package.
+Traveling costs (transportation + accommodation) are additional to the chosen collection.